-As part of your homework, every few days you will be given a Concept Quiz consisting of seven (7) psychological terms that you must define.
+As part of your homework, (often daily) you will be given a Concept Quiz consisting of seven (7) psychological terms that you must define.
 I will

 give you the terms the day before the quiz.
-(Check the website if you are
+(Check online if you are

 absent).
 The quizzes will

 typically be given during the first few minutes of class, so don't be